The Personal Evolution

-If you had a traumatic event that happened in your life, whether during your childhood or even adulthood that is still causing emotional distress, I would advise seeking professional help.
+If you had a traumatic event that happened in your life, whether during your childhood or even adulthood, that is still causing emotional distress, I would advise seeking professional help.
 Please especially seek help if you’re suffering from severe depression or having suicidal thoughts.
 But if it’s something far less extreme, like the fact you’re a five feet tall guy, and you’re bummed out due to it, then you must learn to accept it because it’s something beyond your control.
-Instead, learn to be the suavest and the most confident five-foot tall guy in the world.
-Write down all your perceived flaws on a sheet of paper and then realize that even the most confident person probably has a list just as long.
-Learning to make fun of your perceived flaws in a playful way is one method toward self-acceptance.
+Instead, learn to be the suavest and the most confident five-foot-tall guy in the world.
+Write down all your perceived flaws on a sheet of paper, and then realize that even the most confident person probably has a list just as long.
+Learning to make fun of your perceived flaws in a playful way is one method of self-acceptance.

 Be Yourself and Stop Apologizing

-I personally dealt with running the emotional gauntlet of trying to make everyone happy and apologizing when that didn’t happen.
-I found myself apologizing for things I didn’t do, and it was emotionally draining trying to fit everyone else’s definition of who I should be.
+I dealt with running the emotional gauntlet of trying to make everyone happy and apologizing when that didn’t happen.
+I found myself apologizing for things I didn’t do.
+It was emotionally draining, trying to fit everyone else’s definition of who I should be.
 When I had my moment of clarity, it hit me like a bag of bricks.
 The old saying, “You can’t make everyone happy.”
-It’s very accurate and you shouldn’t have to.
+It’s very accurate, and you shouldn’t have to.
 Happiness is an emotion that comes and goes depending on your mood.